kcheng1021/GaussianPro/README.md

 | :--- | :---: | :---: | :---: | :---: | :---: |
 | 3DGS | 35.22,0.950,0.234 | 34.40,0.964,0.092 | 34.67,0.954,0.072 | 37.81,0.971,0.081 | 33.05,0.950,0.079 |
 | GaussianPro | **35.97,0.959,0.207** | **35.29,0.969,0.076** | **35.08,0.959,0.064** | **38.27,0.974,0.072** | **33.66,0.956,0.072** |

+#### Try your scenes

+**If you want to try your scenes, make sure your images are sorted in the time order, i.e. video data.
+The current version does not support unordered image sets, but it will be updated in the next version.
+Then you can try the commands in demo.sh to run your own scenes.**
+**Please ensure that your neighboring images have sufficient overlap.**
+**The explaination of parameters in GaussianPro is shown in demo.sh**

 ## 🎫 License